custom-dev-tools/wampserver-ssl-auto-config/README.md

 If you are unable to update or restore your systems 'hosts' file then:

 1. You are not logged in as an Administrator.
-To change this either login as an Administrator or right click the script and select 'Run as administrator'.
+To change this either login as an Administrator or right-click the script and select 'Run as administrator'.
-2. Your anti-virus software is stopping the modification of your systems files, including your systems 'hosts' file.
-This is usually a standard function of anti-virus software, and the most probable cause of this issue.
-To change this turn off / disable your anti-virus software, run the script and then turn on / enable your anti-virus software.
-Most anti-virus software has an easily accessible option to disable protection for a short period of time.
+2. Your Anti-Virus software is stopping the modification of your systems files, including your systems 'hosts' file.
+This is usually a standard function of Anti-Virus software, and the most probable cause of this issue.
+To change this turn off / disable your Anti-Virus software, run the script and then turn on / enable your Anti-Virus software.
+Most Anti-Virus software has an easily accessible option to disable protection for a short period of time.
 EG: 1-minute, 3-minutes, etc. You should only need to disable it for 1-minute for the script to execute correctly.

-## Epilogue

-Further enhancement of the script was to include configuration per Development Domain of gzip (mod_deflate) and brotli (mod_brotli) compression but due to WampServers excellent ability to switching Apache versions on the fly, this very mechanism makes it close to impossible to efficiently implement using just a Microsoft Windows batch script.
-To implement what appears to be a simple enhancement would require the use of 'project' configuration files, which then leads to the idea of automatically re-configuring the state of your local WAMP server when switching between these 'project' configurations files. :astonished: :bulb: This gives me a configurable by code, git committable idea...!